Title 53.1. Prisons and Other Methods of Correction

 Chapter 15.
 Corrections Private Management Act

 § 53.1-261.
-Definitions.As used in this chapter unless the context requires otherwise or it is otherwise provided:
+Definitions.As used in this chapter, unless the context requires a different meaning:

-2. Food services, commissary, medical services, transportation, sanitation or other ancillary services;
+Food services, commissary, medical services, transportation, sanitation, or other ancillary services;

-3. Development and implementation assistance for classification, management information systems or other information systems or services;
+2. Development and implementation assistance for classification, management information systems, or other information systems or services;

 "Prison contractor" or "contractor" means any entity, including a local government, entering into or offering or proposing to enter into a contractual agreement to provide any correctional services to inmates under the custody of the Commonwealth or federal inmates under the custody of the prison contractor, while in the Commonwealth of Virginia.

-The Director, subject to the provisions of the Virginia Public Procurement Act (§ 2.2-4300 et seq.), is hereby authorized to enter into contracts with prison contractors for the financing, site selection, acquisition, construction, maintenance, leasing, management or operation of prison facilities, or any combination of those services, subject to the requirements and limitations set out below.
+The Director, subject to the provisions of the Virginia Public Procurement Act (§ 2.2-4300 et seq.), is hereby authorized to enter into contracts with prison contractors for the financing, site selection, acquisition, construction, maintenance, or leasing of prison facilities, or any combination of those services, subject to the following requirements and limitations:

 a.
-The qualifications, experience and management personnel necessary to carry out the terms of this contract;
+The qualifications and experience necessary to carry out the terms of this contract;

 b.
-The financial resources to provide indemnification for liability arising from prison management projects;
+The financial resources to provide indemnification for liability arising from prison projects;

 c.
 Evidence of past performance of similar contracts which shall include the experience of persons in management with such entity and may include the experience of the parent of such entity; and